 With over 19,000 members worldwide and ever increasing public outrage on the treatment of these horses, questions need to be asked of the NRHA.
 Their clandestine approach to what are important matters of public information should no longer be accepted.
 Members and the public should demand a halt to the surreptitious conduct and the NRHA adapt to modern society and scrutiny.
 They should publicly honor the statements made on their website and attached files through affirmative public action, transparent for everyone to see.

 The Reining Horse is a seemingly sad story, much like that of the Tennessee Walking Horse, and the cruelty those horses endure to perform like circus animals in a show ring.
 Five decades later there is now only action being taken by welfare groups bringing about federal legislation to ban their practices.
-Those practices underlying in their associations and welfare statements but no affirmative action taken.
-What horses must suffer for the entertainment of a small few.
+Those practices underlying in their associations and welfare statements but no affirmative action was taken.
+What horses must suffer for the entertainment of a small few?

-If you have lodged a complaint with the NRHA and not received a public response, we would like to hear from you.
+If you have lodged a complaint with the NRHA and have not received a public response, we would like to hear from you.
 We can assure you we will keep your name anonymous.